How to watch the full 2024 WNBA season

 When does the 2024 WNBA season start?

-After the WNBA preseason concludes on Saturday, May 11, the regular season tips off on Tuesday, May 14 with a nationally broadcast doubleheader: Indiana Fever vs. Connecticut Sun and Phoenix Mercury vs. Las Vegas Aces, tipping off at 7:30 on ESPN2.
+The regular WNBA season tips off on Tuesday, May 14 with a nationally broadcast doubleheader: Indiana Fever vs. Connecticut Sun and Phoenix Mercury vs. Las Vegas Aces, tipping off at 7:30 on ESPN2.

 2024 WNBA season schedule (May 14-21):